spktrm/meloetta/README.md

 Then finally run `extract.py` from the main directory.
 This will copy over the necessary source files.

+# Defining Actors

 # Example Output

 Below is an example of the state of the game that is collected.

 **NOTE:** there are `{ "$ref": "$" }` scattered throughout the dictionary object.
-These are circular references found in the javascript code.
+These are circular references found in the javascript object.
 I have logic that recontstructs the ciruclar references, but it impossible to show here

 ## State
 ```json